rfg-modding/SyncFaction/docs/modding/intro.md

 > Not recommended!

 Let's say you changed something in game files: patched `.exe`, or modified something inside `.vpp_pc` archives.
 You can share it all right away.
-Directory structure in your mod must be the same as in game.
+Directory structure in your mod must be the same as in the game.
 Example:

 ```
 📦 powerful_turrets.zip